zendframework/zf2-documentation/docs/languages/en/modules/zend.validator.alpha.rst

 Alpha
 =====

-``Zend\Validator\Alpha`` allows you to validate if a given value contains only alphabetical characters.
+``Zend\I18n\Validator\Alpha`` allows you to validate if a given value contains only alphabetical characters.
 There is no length limitation for the input you want to validate.
 This validator is related to the ``Zend\Validator\Alnum`` validator with the exception that it does not accept digits.